nginxinc/nginx-ingress-helm-operator/docs/upgrades.md

 1. Upgrade CRDs
 2. Uninstall Go operator -> this will also remove any instances of the NginxIngressController, but not any dependent objects (ingresses, VSs, etc)
-3. Remove the nginx-ingress ingressClass `k delete ingressclass/nginx`
+3. Remove the nginx-ingress ingressClass `kubectl delete ingressclass/nginx`
 4. Install new operator
 5. Deploy common resources (scc, default server secret, ns, etc).
 **Note: Multiple NIC deployments: the RBAC resources should be deployed separately if deploying multiple ICs in same namespace.
 This is because only one of the ICs in a namespace will be assigned "ownership" of these resources.
 Similarly, the IngressClass resource needs to be created separately if deploying multiple NIC instances with a shared IngressClass.
 See the [README](../README.md) for more information**
 6. Re-create ingress controllers (note: multi IC rules) using the new Operator.
 Be sure to use the same configuration as the previous deployments (ingress class name, namespaces etc).
-They will pick up all deployed dependant resources.
+They will pick up all deployed dependent resources.

 ### 1. Upgrade the existing NIC crds